SAROI @ CAST

 With support from multiple NSF awards (NSF BCS-1725925, BCS- 0321286, EPS-0918970) as well as university and other extramural sources, CAST has assembled a complementary and integrated suite of instruments and software that can be used to study the human past.
 These include equipment for surface reconstruction and morphometric analysis (i.e. 3D scanning and laser scanning), volumetric 3D imaging (i.e. microCT), archaeo-geophysics, aerial remote sensing and survey (i.e. UASs, or “drones” and their sensors), geodetic positioning and topographic survey (i.e. GPS), and visualization (AR/VR).
 The full list of CAST equipment can be found at https://cast.uark.edu/equipment/, with MICRO’s specifications at https://micro.uark.edu/micro-equipment/.

-Carla Klehm: Klehm is the Project Director for SPARC at the University of Arkansas, a SPARC Co-PI, an Adjunct Assistant Professor in the Department of Anthropology at the University of Arkansas, and a former NEH-IDA fellow.
+Carla Klehm: Klehm is the Project Director fand PI for SPARC at the University of Arkansas, an Adjunct Assistant Professor in the Department of Anthropology at the University of Arkansas, and a former NEH-IDA fellow.
 Klehm is an anthropological archaeologist who directs international, multidisciplinary projects that span from the outskirts of the earliest polities in southern Africa and the riverine fortress networks of Bronze Age Europe to mortuary assemblages at some of East Africa’s earliest megalithic monuments.
-Her projects have incorporated a range of geospatial applications, including geophysics, sUAS sensors, and predictive modeling using multispectral satellite imagery.
+Her research has incorporated a range of geospatial applications, including geophysics, sUAS sensors, and predictive modeling using multispectral satellite imagery.

 Jackson Cothren: Cothren is the Director of the Center for Advanced Spatial Technologies, University of Arkansas (2009 – present) the Director of the Arkansas High Performance Computing Center, University of Arkansas, and a Professor in the Department of Geosciences at the University of Arkansas.